cudail/reimnigh/README.md

     >  an aimsir fháistineach
     >léimfidh sibh    ní léimfidh sibh    an léimfidh sibh

+### Tests

+The tests in test_reimnigh.py run against the [Irish National Morphology Database] which is included as a submodule under `test/BuNaMo`.
+Data is extracted from this as some basic JSON using `test/gramadoir` which is built from [my fork of the Gramadán project].

+### Licence and attribution

 - Writen by Caoimhe Ní Chaoimh, © 2020
 - License: [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International][CC BY-NC-SA 4.0]

 [CC BY-NC-SA 4.0]: https://creativecommons.org/licenses/by-nc-sa/4.0/
+[my fork of the Gramadán project]: https://github.com/oakreef/Gramadan
+[Irish National Morphology Database]: https://github.com/michmech/BuNaMo